-If you work in financial services, or any highly regulated industry for that matter (e.g., mortgage, public utilities, insurance), you are well acquainted with your company’s compliance and risk management teams.
-And as marketing leader, you are expected to execute on strategies and tactics while also viewing pre-approved deliverables through a compliance lens.
+If you work in financial services, or any highly regulated industry for that matter (e.g., mortgage, public utilities, insurance, healthcare, auto finance), you are well acquainted with your company’s compliance and risk management teams.
+And as a marketing leader, you are expected to execute on strategies and tactics while also viewing pre-approved deliverables through a compliance lens.
 Keeping your bank marketing in compliance with applicable laws, internal policies, and related processes is vital to your department’s and, ultimately, your company’s success.

-In this article we will consider tools you can use, in real-world marketing scenarios, to improve your department’s throughput and your chance at reputational and operational risk management excellence.
+In this article we will compare marketing compliance software you can use, in real-world marketing scenarios, to improve your department’s throughput and your chance at reputational and operational risk management excellence.
 We will start with the marketing approval process, and progress through monitoring and reporting.

 Approval Flow for Marketing Content